rkillickdev/rewind/README.md

 ## **Wireframes**

-Wireframes were created using [Balsamiq](https://balsamiq.com/wireframes/) and used as a blueprint for development of the site layout and structure.
+Wireframes were created using [Balsamiq](https://balsamiq.com/wireframes/) and served as a blueprint for development of the site layout and structure.
+Some layout modifications were made throughout the development process to provide better user experience, and these changes therefore supersede the wireframes.
+The era/ genre/ category filtering functionality that has been marked as a future feature appears on the wireframes but has not yet been implemented in the production version of the app.

-<details><summary>Mobile</summary>
+<details><summary>Mobile devices</summary>

 <br>